2019 Lenten Activities & Resources

 This Lent consider attending morning Mass as part of your own Lenten devotion and personal commitment to prayer.
 It is a great way to begin your day and keep you focused.
 It could be your private pilgrimage for the 40 days that take us to Holy Week and Easter.
 Yes, Jesus is present to us when we gather to share the Bread of Life.

-- Monday, Tuesday, Thursday, Friday: 7:00 a.m. — Immaculate Conception Church
+Monday through Friday: 7:00 a.m. at Immaculate Conception Church

-Saturday: 7:30 a.m. — Immaculate Conception Church
+Saturday: 7:30 a.m. at Immaculate Conception Church

 Stations of the Cross